'We will not boost our way out of this pandemic,' CDC director says as 70 million eligible Americans remain unvaccinated - KESQ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Maggie Fox, Deidre McPhillips, Virginia Langmaid, Stella Chen and Elizabeth Stuart contributed to this report.
+CNN’s Maggie Fox, Deidre McPhillips, Virginia Langmaid, Stella Chan, Elizabeth Stuart, Jason Hanna and Kristina Sgueglia contributed to this report.

 Comments